-- Money management.
-A transaction account gives you a secure place to deposit your pay and other income and then manage the way in which it is being spent from one place.
+- Easy money management.
+A transaction account gives you a secure place to deposit your pay and other income and then easily manage the way in which it is being spent from one place.

-- Purchase power.
-With a debit card that has a credit card logo, you have practically unlimited means of making purchases and withdrawals using the money in your transaction account; online, in shops and restaurants, at ATMs both overseas and at home.
+- Make purchases anywhere.You have practically unlimited means of making purchases and withdrawals using the money in your transaction account; online, in shops and restaurants, at ATMs both overseas and at home.

 - Convenience.
-If you choose a transaction account that has online banking and a mobile banking app, you will be able to see your balance daily and manage your spending.
+If you choose a transaction account that has online banking and a mobile banking app, you will be able to see your balance daily and manage your spending wherever you are.

-- ATM access.
-With your linked debit card, you can access your funds at an ATM or self-serve checkout if you need access to cash.
+- Access cash easily.
+With your linked debit card, you can withdraw your money at an ATM or self-serve checkout if you need access to cash.

-What are the risks involved with transaction account?
+What are the risks involved with transaction accounts?

 - Fees.
-Some transaction accounts will have various fees that you should be aware of.
-Don’t only look for a monthly fee, but check to see how much you are charged for cheque transactions, overseas purchases and teller assistance.
+Don’t only look for a monthly fee, but check to see how much you are charged for ATM transactions, overseas purchases and teller assistance in branch.

 - Minimum deposits.
-There are some accounts that do not require a minimum balance while with others you will have to meet a monthly minimum deposit requirement.
+Some accounts do not require a minimum balance while with others you will have to meet a monthly minimum deposit requirement.

-- Too many transactions.
+- Transaction restrictions.
 In some cases you are only allowed a certain number of transactions with a feature, such as ATM withdrawals or teller assistance, before you begin incurring fees for them (this is more common in business transaction accounts).